-- Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with UF policies as defined in the UF undergrad catalog under "Attendance Policies". - Everyone is expected to attend class regularly, either in person or via Zoom, and to remain present, physically or virtually, throughout the entire class meeting.
-Regular disappearance from the classroom or the radar (Zoom) screen during class will result in a lower "Course participation" grade for the course. - There are no penalties for an officially excused absence (as defined by UF's "Attendance Policies"). - Your final attendance score will combine two percentages: - 1) the number (percentage) of classes you attended overall; - o 2) the number (percentage) of classes you attended minus those classes you missed b/c of an officially excused absence (illness etc.).
+- Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with UF policies as defined in the UF undergrad catalog under "Attendance Policies". - Everyone is expected to attend class regularly and to remain throughout the entire class meeting.
+Regular disappearance from the classroom during class will result in a lower "Course participation" grade for the course. - There are no penalties for an officially excused absence (as defined by UF's "Attendance Policies"). - Your final attendance score will combine two percentages: - 1) the number (percentage) of classes you attended overall; - O 2) the number (percentage) of classes you attended minus those classes you missed b/c of an officially excused absence (illness etc.).
 Thus, if a class is missed, even for officially acceptable reasons, then an attendance point will not be gained for that day and will lower the first attendance percentage; but if the absence is officially excused, then the absence will not lower the second attendance percentage, which will remain at 100% as long as your absences are officially excused.
-At the end of the course, the two percentages will be averaged together for your final attendance score for the course.
+At the end of the course, the two separate percentages will be averaged together for your final attendance score in the course.

-Cell phone policy:
+Cell phone / electronics policy:

-- 1. Keep all cell phones silent (either off, or on airplane/vibrate mode) for the duration of each class meeting.
+- 1. Keep all cell phones and communication devices silent (either off, or on airplane/vibrate mode) for the duration of each class meeting.
 In the event of an emergency that requires your immediate use of a device, please exit the classroom quietly before using your device; - 2.
-Laptops or other electronic devices (phones, pads, tablets, e-book readers, etc.) should be used in class only for the purpose of viewing one of our texts and/or taking notes.
+Laptops or other note-taking devices (phones, pads, tablets, e-book readers, etc.) should be used in class only for the purpose of viewing one of our texts and/or taking notes.
 Please do not use the internet or read / write electronic messages/texts on your device(s) during class.
-Failure to respect this rule will result in a lower "Course Participation" component of the final course grade. - 3.
-Also, once our class meetings are underway, please do not distract others in class by eating, drinking or socializing conspicuously.
+Failure to respect this rule will result in a lower "Course Participation" component of the final course grade.